How to submit the best job application

 - Don’t make it too long winded, we won’t read it if it’s too long and waffley.
 A page is enough.

-- We’re not interested in vague skills – such as diligence results-orientation and being a team player.
-Every self-centred, arrogant idiot – describes themselves as a ‘Team Player’.
+- We’re not interested in vague skills – such as diligence, results-orientation and being a team player.
+Every self-centred and arrogant person describes themselves as a ‘Team Player’.
 Take a minute – perhaps just 30 seconds – and list the three qualities or skills you have evidence for and that you estimate are the most important for the position.

 Suitable evidence might be: ‘teamwork was important when I was a member of the fresh produce team at Tesco, whilst at university.
 We would cover shifts for one another if one of the team needed the night off and we stepped in to help customers if a colleague was busy with an important task’.

 - Include things that show you’ve read the advert and researched us.
-Eg I noticed you are located in Suffolk.
-I have visited many times as my grandmother lives in the county.
+E.g. I noticed you are located in Suffolk.
+I visited the Latitude festival last year.
+Ed Sheeran is a Suffolk resident and I am hoping I meet him some time…

 - No gramatical or spelling mistakes (OK – I might have made some here – but our CMS doesn’t have a spell checker).